Custom Android basics for Clover devices

 There are a few key differences between the Android-based operating system that runs on Clover devices and the Android OS that runs on off-the-shelf phones and tablets.

 • Clover devices do not have Google Mobile Services (GMS) or the Google Play Store.
-This means you cannot use Google APIs on Clover devices such as classes in packages like com.google.android.gms or com.google.firebase.
+This means you cannot use Google APIs on Clover devices, such as classes in packages like com.google.android.gms or com.google.firebase.

-• Google bundled apps such as Chrome browser, Gmail and YouTube are not available on Clover devices.
+• Clover devices do not have Google bundled apps such as Chrome browser, Gmail, and YouTube.

 Build Clover Android apps